ylab-hi/ScanNeo/README.md

 # environment OptiType is run, so make sure to include it in PATH.
 # Note: this is NOT a path to the solver binary, but a keyword argument for
 # Pyomo.
 Examples: glpk, cplex, cbc.
+# Optitype uses glpk by default, but we recommand use cbc instead

 solver=cbc
 threads=1